stacks/stacks-table/README.markdown

 2. sorting things, based on location in the stacks project, being true or not, ...
 3. more visual clues (colour?)
 4. if we at some point have slogans in the Stacks project, these tables serve as an excellent reality check as the format of the slogans could be standardised for some of the tables
+5. dependency check: when you click on a fact, show which other things depend on it (or it depends on)

 To anyone who reads this: feel free to make suggestions.